Polar hairs of mixed-parity nodal superconductors in Rarita-Schwinger-Weyl metals

 For $\alpha=0$, $a_j \approx 3.22$ and $d_j=2.84$ for $j=1, \cdots, 4$, $a_5 \approx 3.36$, $d_5 \approx 2.96$, and $b_\nu \approx 0.301$ for all $\nu$.
 For $\alpha=4/7$, $a_j \approx 2.79 \; (2)$, $b_j=3/2 \; (1/2)$ and $d_j=2.46 \; (1.76)$ for $j=1,2,3$ ($4,5$).
 But, $c \approx 1.13$ always~\cite{supplementary, footenote:1}.

-\emph{Discussions \& outlooks}.~Considering a minimal irreducible four-component continuum model for RSW fermions, here we show that they harbor a plethora of exotic mixed-parity or parity fragmented topological superconductors, featuring polar hairs or nodal rings that reside in between the FSs, showcasing intriguing evolutions with changing pairing amplitude as they then move, collide, reconnect or disappear.
-Polar hairs or nodal rings can manifest in specific heat $C_v \sim T^2$~\cite{tinkham}, $T$-linear penetration depth~\cite{prozorov} and inverse nuclear magnetic resonance relaxation time $1/T_1 \sim T^3$ (Korringa's relation), for example.
-In real materials, RSW nodes often appear at finite time reversal invariant momentum points~\cite{spin32:met1, spin32:met2, spin32:met3, spin32:met4, spin32:met5, spin32:met6, spin32:met7, spin32:met8}, at $\vec{K}$ (say).
-Then intra RSW node pairings stand as examples of Fulde-Farrell-Larkin-Ovchinikov superconductors for spin-3/2 fermions~\cite{FFLO:1, FFLO:2}, with center of mass momentum $2 \vec{K}$ of Cooper pairs, displaying spatial modulation with periodicity $2 \vec{K}$, as in graphene heterostructures~\cite{FFLO:3, FFLO:4} and spin-1/2 Weyl semimetals~\cite{FFLO:5}.
-These exciting possibilities should open new avenues in the rich landscape of unconventional superconductors, triggering search for microscopic Cooper glue (electronic repulsion or phononic attraction) in the RSW materials.
+\emph{Discussions \& outlooks}.~Considering a minimal irreducible four-component continuum model for RSW fermions, here we show that they harbor a plethora of exotic mixed-parity or parity fragmented topological superconductors, featuring polar hairs or nodal rings that reside in between the FSs, showcasing intriguing evolutions with changing pairing amplitude as they then move, collide, and reconnect or disappear.
+Topological nature of these paired states gives rise to surface-localized drumhead-shaped Majorana Fermi pockets, images of the bulk polar hairs or nodal loops on the surfaces, schematically shown in Fig.~\ref{fig:drumhead}.
+Polar hairs or nodal rings manifest in specific heat $C_v \sim T^2$~\cite{tinkham}, $T$-linear penetration depth~\cite{prozorov} and inverse nuclear magnetic resonance relaxation time $1/T_1 \sim T^3$ (Korringa's relation), for example.
+Due to the $|E|$-linear density of states in the presence of polar hairs or nodal loops, the paired states become a diffusive thermal metal of BdG fermions at lowest temperature even for infinitesimal disorder, yielding $C_v \sim T$ and $1/T_1 \sim T$.
+Nonetheless, in sufficiently clean systems the aforementioned scaling of physical observables due to polar hairs and nodal loops remains operative over a large temperature window below $T_c$.